A Frustratingly Simple Yet Highly Effective Attack Baseline: Over 90% Success Rate Against the Strong Black-box Models of GPT-4.5/4o/o1: Experiments

-We also evaluated the transferability of our adversarial samples on the latest and reasoning-centric commercial models, including GPT-4.5, GPT-o1, Claude-3.7-sonnet, Claude-3.7-thinking, and Gemini-2.0-flash-thinking-exp.
+{\bf Results on Reasoning and Latest LVLMs.} We also evaluated the transferability of our adversarial samples on the latest models like GPT-4.5, Claude-3.7-sonnet, and reasoning-centric commercial models like GPT-o1, Claude-3.7-thinking, and Gemini-2.0-flash-thinking-exp.
 Tab.~\ref{tab:thinking} and~\ref{tab:recent} summarize our findings.
 Despite their reasoning-centric designs, these models demonstrate equal or weaker robustness to attacks compared to their non-reasoning counterparts.
 This may be due to the fact that reasoning occurs solely in the text modality, while the paired non-reasoning and reasoning models share similar vision components.